mbohun/mbohun_graph-experiments/github-svg-test/README.md

 <img src="http://users.on.net/~mbohun/src/boost-dep-tree.dot.svgz"></img>

 ---
-NOTE:
+### NOTE:
-If firefox and/or google-chrome (opera works fine) fails to display .svgz file-s, add this to your `.htaccess` file on the server:
+If firefox and/or google-chrome (opera works fine) fails to display .svgz file-s, add this to your `.htaccess` file on the server where you host your .svg/.svgz files:
 ```
 AddType image/svg+xml svg svgz
 AddEncoding gzip svgz